Weekly Meal Planning Ideas For

 5 Meal Planning Ideas For Quick & Easy Dinners

-1. Decide what you will cook.
+1. Decide what you will cook for the week.

 Pick simple recipes that have short meal prep times and use healthy ingredients, and then fill out your grocery list accordingly.